EduardTadevosyan/NYC_AirBnB_PowerBi/README.md

 ### Page 2
 ![Page 2](https://github.com/EduardTadevosyan/NYC_AirBnB_PowerBi/blob/main/Images/page2.png)

-## 📂 File

-- `theproject.pbix` – Power BI dashboard file
-- *(Optional)*: Add a link to download the `.pbix` from your repository

-## ✅ My Role

-This project was developed end-to-end by me — from data loading and transformation to modeling, visual design, and insight generation.

 ---
 If you're viewing this from my portfolio, you can also check out the complementary [SQL Project for NYC_AirBnB](link-to-sql-readme) for a deeper look at how the data was explored before visualizing it here.